TruongNhanNguyen/LaTeX/README.md

 # LaTeX TikZ

-## This repository is used to create LaTeX document include:
+## This repository is used to create LaTeX document include

-1.Basic LaTeX documents
+1. Basic LaTeX documents

+    - $\LaTeX$ basic files

+        - Assignments
+        - Group Projects's of math, physics, and IT

+    - $TikZ$ pictures and profiles